Introduction: Understanding Plantar Fasciitis for Working Adults

 Upper Materials

-The upper part of your sneaker affects both comfort and longevity:
+The upper affects both feel and lifespan:

 Midsole Technologies